jwsauce/KitarCash-demo/README.md

 ### 1. Problem Statement

-Malaysia is currently facing a critical "E-waste Paradox" where high public awareness fails to translate into effective action.
-This challenge primarily affects Malaysian households, who struggle with a lack of convenient disposal infrastructure, and 157+ licensed recovery facilities that are now facing a severe raw material shortage.
-Following the Absolute Prohibition on e-waste imports enacted on February 4, 2026, these industrial plants can no longer rely on foreign feedstock, making domestic e-waste recovery a matter of national industrial survival.
-Current solutions fail because they rely on passive "drop-off" models that place the logistical burden on the consumer without offering tangible incentives.
-As Malaysia is estimated to generate 24.5 million units of e-waste in 2025, we must bridge the gap between household "waste generators" and industrial "recoverers" to prevent both environmental degradation and the collapse of our local recycling infrastructure.
+Malaysia is currently facing a critical "E-Waste Paradox" where high public awareness fails to translate into effective action, causing both environmental degradation and economic instability.
+This crisis reached a breaking point with the enactment of the Absolute Prohibition on e-waste imports on February 4, 2026.
+With this enactment, all foreign feedstock has been cut off entirely, meaning Malaysia’s 157+ licensed recovery facilities must now rely solely on e-waste generated within Malaysia to survive.

+However, the current system is fundamentally broken.
+When a citizen wants to recycle, they are forced into a complicated and inconvenient process: they must manually research their device types, find a registered collection center, and travel there themselves—often without knowing if they will receive any incentives for their effort.
+This lack of motivation and high logistical friction results in millions of devices being thrown away, even though Malaysia is estimated to generate 24.5 million units of e-waste in 2025 alone.

 ### 2. SDG Alignment